moreshwarp/Full-Stack-JavaScript-Developer/claoia7qz000h08ld7zkzh3ub.md

 ## What is a Server?

-> Program that provides the service to the other computers.
-In this case the other computers can be also called as clients.
-And the term **servers** is being referred to where the request is being received for web file and being sent back to client.
+> A program that provides the service to the other computers.
+In this case, the other computers can be also called clients.
+And the term **servers** is being referred to where the request is being received for the web file and sent back to the client.

 * As they are constantly providing the service they can't be shut down else there would be service interruption.

-* Below are some the examples for servers
+* Below are some examples for servers

     1. Application server